JorgeRodriguez1101/Portfolio/README.md

 * PE Feature Extraction: Calculate informative file statistics such as entropy, section sizes, and more using the pefile library.

 ### Machine Learning Integration:
-* Train Support Vector Machine (SVM) classifiers with customizable parameters or utilize grid search optimization.
+* Train Support Vector Machine (SVM) or Random Forest Trees (RFT) classifiers with customizable parameters or utilize grid search optimization.
 * Employ Random Forest for robust malware detection.

 ### Intuitive GUI: